rsyncOSX/RsyncOSXdocs/content/post/RsyncOSXDocs.md

 +++
 author = "Thomas Evensen"
-title = "How to use RsyncOSX"
-date = "2022-05-09"
+title = "RsyncOSX - a GUI for rsync" date = "2022-05-09"
 tags = ["overview"]
 categories = ["general information"] lastmod = "2022-05-09"
 +++

+RsyncOSX is a pure Swift based macOS application utilizing the command line tool `rsync` for synchronizing files.
+It is `rsync` which executes the actual synchronize task.
+RsyncOSX is only a GUI ontop of `rsync`.
+RsyncOSX is a signed and notarized by Apple.
+By signed and notarized means that Apple has verified for not containing malicious code and digitally signed it .

+`rsync` is a file based tool for synchronization of files.

 # Some info before commenzing use of RsyncOSX

-RsyncOSX is a signed and notarized GUI on top of the command line utility `rsync`, which is a file based tool for synchronization of files.
-By signed and notarized means that Apple has digital signed and verified the application for not containing malicious code.

 [RsyncOSX](https://github.com/rsyncOSX/RsyncOSX/releases) is compiled for **macOS Big Sur** and later.
 See [the changelog](/post/changelog/) for updates.
 RsyncOSX is built as a Universal macOS Binary which means it runs natively on Apple Silicon and Intel based Mac computers.